 Biography

 Paco Jones, born in 1972 in Dallas, United States, is a contemporary painter based on Bainbridge Island, Washington.
-He works primarily with ink on rice paper and watercolor on cotton paper, often combining both media.
-Jones is best known for his distinctive figurative language—monochromatic ink figures rendered in a single, fluid gesture and set against sparse backgrounds, drawing on Zen techniques and Buddhist philosophy—as well as his intricate watercolor landscapes capturing the ethereal beauty of the Pacific Northwest.
+He works primarily with watercolor, oil pastel, charcoal, and graphite on paper.
+Jones is best known for his distinctive figurative language—intricate landscapes capturing the ethereal beauty of the Pacific Northwest infused with European Pagan myth and symbology—as well as his monochromatic ink figures rendered in a single, fluid gesture and set against sparse backgrounds, drawing on Zen techniques and Buddhist philosophy.

 Statement

-My work centers on the beauty and impermanence of nature, explored through watercolor and ink on paper.
+My work centers on the beauty and impermanence of nature, explored through watercolor, oil pastel, graphite and ink on paper.
 Drawing on Sumi-e and Zen aesthetics, I create landscapes and figurative pieces that speak to both ecological fragility and the emotional realities of living as an Autistic person.
 Through these mediums, I aim to express a sense of stillness, isolation, and resilience in the face of uncertainty.